Skip to main content

 Terry Scott with Always Connected Care recommends Impact Healthsharing

 Save up to 70% on Healthcare with IMPACT HEALTH SHARING .
-Impact Health Sharing offers a modern healthcare solutions: Comprehensive healthcare access - Freedom to select providers - Telehealth availability - Competitive Rx pricing - Mental health resources Click on the image above to watch a short explainer video.
-Please use the contact form on this page to inquire as to when our next Q & A will be.
-Thanks.
+Impact Health Sharing offers a modern healthcare solutions: Comprehensive healthcare access - Freedom to select providers - Telehealth availability - Competitive Rx pricing - Mental health resources You'll want to speak to a live person about your specific situation.
+Relax, we're very friendly and not "pushy" at all.
+We'll explain everything and if you want to move forward today, tomorrow or not at all, that's fine.
+Our job is to present you with a viable alternative to high medical costs.
 1. Visit www.acnessentials.com .
 2. In upper left hand corner (to the right of the A C N logo) click on “Services” and from the dropdown menu; choose HEALTHCARE in the left dark blue box.
 3. Watch the short (5 minute) informative video on the left side of the screen and write down any questions.
-4. Click on the lower right, dark blue box, “Shop now for Impact Health Sharing”.
-5. ...
+4. ...

 Seniors, stay hydrated tips.
 Plus Minnesota needs Interviewers for Assisted Living Residents and Nursing Homes.
 Great pay and only 20 hours per week.